Spark739-dev/SYNCHRONOUS-UP-COUNTER/README.md

 **Procedure**

-/* write all the steps invloved */
+1.Understand: All flip-flops are triggered by the same clock (synchronous operation).

+2.Define module with inputs clk, rstn and output out[3:0].

+3.Use always block triggered on the posedge of clk.

+4.Apply reset: if rstn = 0, set output to 0000.

+5.Count up: else increment output by 1 on every clock pulse.

+6.Simulate: Apply clock and reset signals to test the counter.

+7.Verify: Check that output counts 0000 → 1111 → 0000 repeatedly.

 **PROGRAM**

     /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+    module upcounter(out,clk,rstn);
+    input clk,rstn;
+    output reg [3:0]out;
+    always @ (posedge clk)
+    begin
+    if(!rstn)
+        out<=0;
+    else
+        out <= out+1;
+    end
+    endmodule

     */

 **RTL LOGIC UP COUNTER**